-I do not pretend to be an economist, or even an educated observer in that arena, but I look at the overall doom-and-gloom perspective and wonder if anything can be done.
+I do not pretend to be an economist or even an educated observer in that arena, but I look at the overall doom-and-gloom perspective and wonder if anything can be done.
 I’ve been blessed with many things in my life, as I’m sure many of you are also able to acknowledge.
 I don’t take a position that I deserve what I have received, but I am indeed thankful for it.
 Why look on the negative side?
-I’m a firm believer in optimism, not for the sake of ignoring markers, but as an acknowledgement that we have it really good in the USA.
+I’m a firm believer in optimism, not for the sake of ignoring markers, but as an acknowledgment that we have it really good in the USA.

 My goal as executive director of the TAS associations is to do what I can to elevate the entire industry while serving my local board’s direction.
 Steve Diels, past president of ATSI, summed it up very well with his ATSI promotional tour in 2003/2004 that carried the theme “A Rising Tide Raises All Boats,” and I sense that Mike Fultz, current ATSI president, has a similar perspective.